61 Best Logo Fonts and Which One Is Right for You

 The font type founders took the advantage of Napoleon’s three-year exploration of any and everything Egyptian-related to create the Egyptian typeface.
 The name, therefore, was given after that.
 Robert Thorne created Alfa Slab One for the Thorowgood Foundry in 1821.
 Alfa Slab One was designed to be heavier than Six-lines Pica.
 Thicker and bolder fonts attract greater attention of the viewer and hence this font is one of the top logo fonts.

-A quirky cursive font, Steak is a gorgeous typeface and one among the popular fonts for logos.
+A quirky cursive font, Steak is a gorgeous typeface and one of the popular fonts for logos.
 It speaks to the handmade artisan aesthetic making it one of the best logo design choices.

 If your business exists alongside a hip flower shop or an artisanal ice cream maker, this font would be a good font for the logo.